Secret Service deleted texts from Jan 5 and 6 2021 after watchdog request: report

 January 6 committee notified of missing messages

-The US Secret Service deleted text messages from January 5 and 6 of 2021 shortly after an agency internal watchdog requested them, according to a letter from the Department of Homeland Security’s Inspector Genereal.
+The US Secret Service deleted text messages from January 5 and 6 of 2021 shortly after an agency internal watchdog requested them, according to a letter from the Department of Homeland Security.

-The letter, first reported by The Intercept, was shared with the January 6 committee, as well as the homeland security committees in both houses of Congress.
+The letter, from the DHS inspector general, was first reported by The Intercept and was shared with the January 6 committee as well as the House and Senate homeland security committees.

 The Secret Service told the IG’s office the trove of messages was deleted as part of a “device-replacement“ programme, according to the letter, though it’s not the only irregularity.